intel/HPC-containers-from-Intel/containers/lammps/README.md

  	$ sudo singularity build lammps.simg lammps_recipe

- > Note, the lammps_recipe file may need some minor adjustment depends on the environment you will be building on.
+ > Note, the lammps_recipe file may need some minor adjustment depending on the environment you will be building on.
 ***
 ### Recommended links: